mpaulweeks/cfc2018/homework/jukebox/README.md

 Requirements:
 - HTML must have title and favicon
 - HTML must have `<meta>` tags for social
-- The page must play music, either automatically or via user intervention
+- The page must play music via user intervention
   - Using either `<audio>` or an embedded video is fine
+  - `autoplay` no longer works with Google Chrome

 Upload the following to `students/<yourname>/jukebox/` by 8am on Monday, May 21
 - `index.html`